 The caecilians on exhibit at the Zoo give birth to one or more live young.

-In the wild, aquatic caecilians live between 4 and 5 years but are known to live longer in human care.
-The caecilians in Amazonia at the Smithsonian's National Zoo are adults that are over 10 years old.
+Aquatic caecilians live between 4 and 5 years in the wild but are known to live longer in human care.
+Caecilians at the Smithsonian's National Zoo have lived to their mid-teens.

 They are used as bait for fishing and are eaten by fish.